Avian Expert Articles

 African grey parrot, Congo grey, grey parrot

-Lafeber’s Global Parrot Conservation Spotlight: The Congo African Greys of Nigeria
+Lafeber’s Global Parrot Conservation Spotlight: The Congo African Greys Of Nigeria

 This month’s Lafeber Conservation spotlight takes us to Nigeria, where conservationist Ifeanyi Ezenwa has turned his love for nature into becoming a conservationist to help African grey parrots in their native area.

-Lafeber’s Global Parrot Conservation Spotlight: The Yellow-Naped Amazons of Guatemala
+Lafeber’s Global Parrot Conservation Spotlight: The Yellow-Naped Amazons Of Guatemala

 This month’s Lafeber Conservation spotlight takes us to Guatemala, where One Earth Conservation, an organization co-founded by LoraKim Joyner, DVM, and Gail Koelln, carries on the fight to save yellow-naped Amazons in their native region.

-Lafeber’s Global Parrot Conservation Spotlight: Timneh Grey Parrots in Sierra Leone, Africa
+Lafeber’s Global Parrot Conservation Spotlight: Timneh Grey Parrots In Sierra Leone, Africa

 This month’s Lafeber Conservation spotlight takes us to Sierra Leone, Africa, where the World Parrot Trust (WPT) is hard at work developing conservation strategies to help save endangered Timneh African grey parrots.
 This includes protecting their habit and protecting them from poaching, as well as bringing local leaders, community members, conservationists, and government officials together to discuss the actions needed to conserve and protect Timneh parrots.

-Lafeber’s Global Parrot Conservation Spotlight: The Scarlet Macaws of Tambopata, Perú
+Lafeber’s Global Parrot Conservation Spotlight: The Scarlet Macaws Of Tambopata, Perú

 This month’s Lafeber Conservation spotlight takes us to Perú, where the Macaw Society has been researching and advancing the conservation of the scarlet macaw (Ara macao macao) inside the Tambopata National Reserve, southeast Perú, for over 20 years.